Politics of Denmark: Political parties

 Denmark has a multi-party system.
 Twelve parties are represented in parliament, while an additional two were qualified to contest the most recent 2022 Danish general election but did not win any seats.
 The four oldest, and in history most influential, parties are the Conservative People's Party, the Social Democrats, Venstre (the name literally means "Left", but it is a right-wing conservative-liberal party) and the Social Liberal Party.
 However, demographics have been in favour of newer parties (such as the national conservative far-right Danish People's Party and the left-wing Red-Green Alliance).

 No two parties have exactly the same organization.
 It is however common for a party to have an annual convention which approves manifestos and elects party chairmen, a board of leaders, an assembly of representatives, and a number of local branches with their own organization.
 In most cases the party members in parliament form their own group with autonomy to develop and promote party politics in parliament and between elections.
 Parties also have youth wings to promote engagement with the party among young people, such as Social Democratic Youth, Young Liberals, and Radikal Ungdom.

 Political blocs

-Though coined in 1994 by then leader of Venstre Uffe Ellemann-Jensen, the terms red bloc and blue bloc first became mainstream around the 2011 Danish general election.
+Although it was coined in 1994 by then leader of Venstre Uffe Ellemann-Jensen, the terms red bloc and blue bloc first became mainstream around the 2011 Danish general election.
 Left-wing parties are described as belonging to the red bloc while right-wing parties belong to the blue bloc.
-The Social Democrats and Venstre have historically served as the de facto leaders of the red and blue bloc respectively, though in 2022 leader of the blue bloc party Conservative People's Party Søren Pape Poulsen declared his prime minister candidacy alongside leader of Venstre Jakob Ellemann-Jensen.
+The Social Democrats and Venstre have historically served as the de facto leaders of the red and blue bloc respectively, although in 2022 Søren Pape Poulsen, the leader of the Conservative People's Party (a blue bloc party), declared his prime minister candidacy alongside leader of Venstre Jakob Ellemann-Jensen.

 The Moderates, founded in 2021 by former prime minister Lars Løkke Rasmussen, rebuke bloc politics and support a government with parties from both traditional blocs, and use the color purple to represent this.
-Similarly, The Alternative have refused their designation as a red party declaring they are a green party.
+Similarly, The Alternative have refused their designation as a red party, declaring they are a green party.